mh-/exposure-notification-ble-python/some_thoughts_on_the_en_concept.md

 two people sitting in adjacent rooms.

 The best strategy will probably be a frequent scanning, and using the maximum of the RSSI values, hoping that movement of the devices will yield an optimal transmission at least once.
+However, this needs to be balanced with battery power consumption.

 Again, this is a trade-off; even though having UWB support in all devices would make this a lot more accurate, I'd rather not wait for that.